-WASHINGTON, D.C. - October 8, 2019 - The U.S. Preventive Services Task Force (Task Force) today posted a draft recommendation statement and draft evidence review on screening pregnant people for bacterial vaginosis (BV) to prevent preterm delivery.
+WASHINGTON, D.C. - April 7, 2020 - The U.S. Preventive Services Task Force (Task Force) today published a final recommendation statement on screening for bacterial vaginosis (BV) in pregnant people to prevent preterm delivery.
 Based on its review of the evidence, the Task Force recommends against screening for BV in pregnant people who are not at increased risk for preterm delivery.
 This is a D grade.
-The Task Force is calling for more research on whether BV screening among people at increased risk for
+The Task Force is calling for more research on whether BV screening among people at